 Air to air heat pumps heat air rather than wet heating system emitters such as radiators and underfloor heating.
-These systems typically source their heat from external air and do not provide DHW.
+These systems usually source their heat from external air and do not provide DHW, However, if an air-to-air heat pump is providing DHW, then it is entered separately in the water heating section as an air-to-water heat pump.